 Pedro’s 2003 season will be remembered for two controversial incidents he was involved in during that year’s ALCS against the Yankees.

 Martinez had a 14-4 record that season and won the ERA title again with a 2.22 average.
 Red Sox manager Grady Little started limiting the number of innings Martinez worked and gave him an extra day’s rest whenever he could.
-The Red Sox finished 95-67 and earned them their first playoff birth since 1999.
+The Red Sox finished 95-67 and earned them their first playoff berth since 1999.
 After defeating the A’s in the ALDS, the Sox hooked up in a memorable series that was a slugfest in more ways than one.